-- Doctor Who.
-In an invoked example, the Fifth Doctor once saved his own life with this trope when he was adrift between two spaceships and nearly out of air.
+- In "Four to Doomsday", Five saved his own life with this trope when he was adrift between two spaceships and nearly out of air.
 He tossed a cricket ball to bounce off one vessel, then caught it on the rebound, propelling himself towards the other with the cumulative acceleration of the throw and the catch.
 Had he missed, he'd likely have expired before reaching the airlock.

 - Subverted in the pilot of Helix: lecturing new CDC personnel, Alan tosses a vial of what he claims is cholera to Sarah, the better to scare the newbies with how very dangerous a single fumble can be.
 Then he admits it's just tea in the vial.

 - There's an episode of Kenny vs. Spenny where the guys compete to see who can go on the longest without the use of his arms.
 Kenny, who uses a midget strapped to his body, throws Spenny's guitar down the balcony.
 Spenny catches it, which makes him lose the competition.

 - On Flashpoint, the team must save a woman who's been equipped with a necklace bomb.
 When the one holding the detonator reveals himself, the team sniper shoots his wrist and he drops the device, which another team member dives to catch ... fortunately, right-side up, so the trigger button isn't depressed.